DNA64/DOSBoxES/README.md

 Not all games will work right out of the box so to speak.
 Some may require a special configuration file or initial installation or setup.
 The good news is, DOSBox has been around for a LONG LONG time.
 So there is already tons of valuable information out there to help you get these games working and troubleshoot any issues you might have.
 Also make sure your file isn't corupted.
 You can do this by comparing it's checksum to a known good one found online.

+**Known Bugs & Issues:**

+- Number of "Games Available" is currently not accurate.

 Got an issue not listed here?
-Let me know!
+Let me know and I'll see what I can do.

 ## Credits: